filippanilsson/dd2480-CI/README.md

 ## Features

 ### Compilation
-...
+Our server automatically tests all corresponding repo tests using Maven Invoker Builder.
+The compilation class generates build results and logs.
+This part was unit tested using JUnit, where the test tries to build a project locally, and returns the results of the build.

 ### Cloning the repo
 Our server will automatically clone and checkout the correct commit in the repo using the method cloneRepo and checkoutCommit, implemented with Jgit in the GitRepo.java file.
 The cloned repo will be stored in a temporary folder which will be deleted once the CI server is finished.
+This feature has tests where it tries to clone this repo with valid and invalid data.

 ### Execution of automated tests
-...
+Our server will analyze the HTTP request received from the Webhook, extract the branch, clone URL, and commit IDs.
+These details will be used to clone the git repository and add build history.
+The compilation process will then test the repository and update the relevant notification and history log accordingly.
+To test this feature, we have an invalid and valid indata test that runs the process on a past commit in this repo.

 ### Update Github status
 Our server will report a build’s status (`success`, `error`, `failure` or `pending`) to GitHub by sending a `POST` request to the REST API.
 To view the status you can simply click on the commit.